 Make a tube, increasing out until you have a number of sts that is three times the number of sts in the given gauge.

 Work that tube evenly for the number of rounds in the given gauge, plus 2-4 extra rounds to give yourself room to measure.

 Flatten the tube and measure your gauge. 🙂

-Keep practicing and you will have it down in no time!
+Keep practicing, and you will have it down in no time!
 When working on any Hooked by Kati Amigurumi pieces, this tutorial will be extremely helpful!